 Talk about leaving a bad taste in your mouth - paying tax on a debt that’s unlikely to be paid.
 So it’s good practice to regularly review your debts, inventories and fixed assets.
-The next step is to write-off debts that you can’t recover, rid yourself of obsolete stock and assets that are no longer revenue-generating.
+The next step is to write off debts that you can’t recover, and rid yourself of obsolete stock and assets that are no longer revenue-generating.

-Financial Habit #4: Consider making provisional tax payments
+Financial Habit #4: Consider making voluntary tax payments

 Did you know that you can make accurate assumptions about how your business is going every time you file your GST/VAT?
 This tax is a pretty good estimator of what your net profit is going to look like.
 There are some online calculators to show you how it works, but it's best to get your bookkeeper or accountant to do it for you every tax cycle.

 When you do this calculation invariably there will be tax to pay and what you do is make a voluntary payment.
-If you do this every two months it means at the end of your tax year your terminal tax or final tax bill will be very small and completely manageable and if there is a refund you can just put it to your next tax bill.
+If you do this frequently (or often as the Tax Office allows you to) it means at the end of your tax year your terminal tax or final tax bill will be very small and completely manageable and if there is a refund you can just put it to your next tax bill.

-What this all means is that paying tax just becomes a priority in the business and it becomes part of the usual business.
+What this all means is that paying taxes just becomes a priority in the business and it becomes part of the usual business.

-One area the discussion on tax does highlight is how much emphasis needs to put on the invoicing and cash collection side of a business.
+The discussion on tax highlights how much emphasis needs to be put on the invoicing and cash collection side of a business.
 A business makes no money until the invoice is sent, once the invoice is sent the cash collection cycle can happen.